 The bending strength quality of this species is very high, far superior to those of Mahogany.
 The compression strength as well as maximum crushing strength, is very high – higher than in Burmese teak or hard maple.

-Danta is regarded as a strong and ‘elastic’ timber, with excellent resistance to abrasion.
+Danta has excellent resistance to abrasion and is regarded as a strong and ‘elastic’ timber.
 It has many purposes: particularly boat building, furniture, decorative items, joinery and flooring amongst many others.

 We often find it used in schools usually dating from the 1970s onwards.

-An interesting little fact; freshly cut logs sink in water so they cannot be transported by river.
+An interesting little Danta fact: freshly cut logs will sink in water, so they cannot be transported by river.